Kitware/CMake/Help/command/ctest_build.rst

   specified the ``CTEST_BUILD_CONFIGURATION`` variable will be checked.
   Otherwise the ``-C <cfg>`` option given to the :manual:`ctest(1)` command will be used, if any.

+``PARALLEL_LEVEL <parallel>``
+  .. versionadded:: 3.21

+  Specify the parallel level of the underlying build system.
+If not specified, the :envvar:`CMAKE_BUILD_PARALLEL_LEVEL` environment variable will be checked.

 ``FLAGS <flags>``
   Pass additional arguments to the underlying build command.